 Background: Immune reaction is the most important defense mechanism for destroying invading pathogens in our body, and the epitope is the position of the antigen–antibody interaction on pathogenic proteins.

-Method: First, we built five SVM models in the first layer according to five features, including binary composition, position-specific scoring matrix, secondary structure, accessible surface area, and association rule, and then chose the patterns that exhibited the best performance in each model.
-Second, using the confidence score of the first-layer models as the input value for the SVM model in the second layer, that SVM model was integrated into the first-layer SVM models for improving the predicting accuracy.
+Methods: Firstly, we built five SVM models in the first layer according to five features, including binary composition, position-specific scoring matrix, secondary structure, accessible surface area, and association rule, and then chose the patterns that exhibited the best performance in each model.
+Secondly, using the confidence score of the first-layer models as the input value for the SVM model in the second layer, that SVM model was integrated into the first-layer SVM models for improving the predicting accuracy.

 Results: The final prediction model was able to achieve up to 63% accuracy in predicting epitope results, and the predicting performance was better than that achieved by the existing predicting websites.

 Conclusion: Finally, a case study using a two-subunit cytochrome c oxidase of Paracoccus denitrificans was tested, achieving an accuracy of up to 66%.